AdobeXD/plugin-samples/reference/commands.md

 <a name="module_commands.group"></a>

 ### commands.group()
-Wrap the selected objects in a [Group](scenegraph.md#Group), leaving the Group selected afterward.
+Wraps the selected objects in a [Group](scenegraph.md#Group), leaving the Group selected afterward.
 Equivalent to _Object > Group_ in the UI.

 **Kind**: static method of [<code>commands</code>](#module_commands)